gvanberkel/gvanberkel.github.io/assets/assets/cv_content/offer.md

 # Some things I can offer

-- Contributing towards emotionally safe, strength aligned, autonomous development teams.
+- Contributing to emotionally safe, strength aligned, autonomous teams.
-- Removing impediments (technical, relational or process related).
+- Removing impediments (technical, relational or process).
-- Helping to create useful software patterns and technical practices for dev teams.
+- Contributing to software patterns and technical practices for dev teams.
 - Deep technical dives to deliver product features.
 - General problem solving and empathetic product thinking.
+- Product ownership: Filling the gaps between business, strategy and dev teams.